 - 1 tbsp. butter or a splash of cream

-- Preheat oven to 375º.
-Dry the pork tenderloin well with paper toweling.
+Preheat oven to 375º.
+Rinse the pork tenderloin and dry well with paper toweling.
 If the roast (like most tenderloins) is tapered at one end, cut it into 2 sections (crosswise across the roast) to make 1 thin section and 1 thick section.
 Season generously with salt and pepper.

 Related Tools on Sur La Table:

 |Staub Perfect Pan||Digital Thermometer||Red Hot Pads||Large Serving Platter|